hdrake/cmip6hack-multigen/README.md

 [Zenodo](https://about.zenodo.org/) is a data archiving tool that can help make your project citable by assigning a DOI to the project's GitHub repository.

-Follow the guidelines here https://guides.github.com/activities/citable-code
+Follow the guidelines <a href="https://guides.github.com/activities/citable-code">here</a>.